 The SACET (South Atlantic Cetacean) Project is a research and conservation initiative led by the EDMAKTUB Association, dedicated primarily to the study of cetaceans in the South Atlantic Ocean.
 The project’s first expedition took place in the Gulf of Guinea in 2020.
 Building on that mission, the upcoming 2025 expedition will return to the region, with a special focus on the marine habitats surrounding the islands of São Tomé and Príncipe.
+In addition, the transect is being extended further south, reaching all the way to South Africa, with potential stops in Angola and Namibia, and returning to São Tomé along the same route.

 Primary Objectives